Kering (EPA:KER) PT Set at €689.00 by Sanford C. Bernstein

-Kering (EPA:KER – Get Rating) has been given a €689.00 ($703.06) price objective by Sanford C. Bernstein in a research report issued on Tuesday, Borsen Zeitung reports.
-Sanford C. Bernstein’s target price indicates a potential upside of 48.91% from the stock’s previous close.
+Kering (EPA:KER – Get Rating) has been assigned a €689.00 ($703.06) price target by analysts at Sanford C. Bernstein in a research note issued to investors on Monday, Borsen Zeitung reports.
+Sanford C. Bernstein’s target price would suggest a potential upside of 43.39% from the company’s current price.

 About Kering